vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 In vmp3, the contents of vm_entry were finely chopped up, and it seemed that a single operation was performed through multiple functions.
 In the VMP2 I had seen before, all register pushes were done in a single function, but this time even the pushes were divided into multiple functions and basic blocks, making it very difficult to search through

-I managed to find it, as I said it was all separated, but the image below is the biggest piece of function which pushes many general registers.
+I eventually managed to find it, as I mentioned, it was all separated.
+The image below shows the largest piece of a function that pushes many general registers.
-The function has a branch in the middle of it however it turned out to be a part of the obfuscation, Opaque predicates[^opaque_predicates].
-(Virtualized subroutines contain numerous amount of them lol)
+The function has a branch in the middle; however, it turned out to be part of the obfuscation technique known as opaque predicates[^opaque_predicates].
+(Virtualized subroutines contain numerous instances of these, by the way.)
-I drew comments in the picture why it'd always takes same branch.
+I've added comments to the picture explaining why it would always take the same branch.

 ![vm_entry2](vm_entry2.png)
 _red: opaque predicates, green: register push_

 ## [+] Locate VIP initialization

-Many instructions in virtualized subroutines doesn't make sense to me and it confuses me at the same time.
-Idk what to look for and shit.
+Many instructions in virtualized subroutines didn't make sense to me, which was both confusing and frustrating.
+I wasn't sure what to look for.
-However 1 thing I know was vmp must've stored custom bytecode for vm somewhere in the binary.
+However, one thing I knew was that VMProtect must have stored custom bytecode for the virtual machine somewhere in the binary.
-And wherever it is, the virtualized process will eventually have to access it.
+And wherever it was, the virtualized process would eventually have to access it.

-So I decided to debug the program and closely monitor the registers and stack to see if any of them started holding the bytecode pointer, usually refered to as `vip` (virtual instruction pointer).
+So, I decided to debug the program and closely monitor the registers and stack to see if any of them started holding the bytecode pointer, usually referred to as `vip` (virtual instruction pointer).
-It felt like took ages to find it, but I finally discovered it!
-In the image below, `r9` contains `0x100000000`, and `r10` holds the encrypted `vip`.
+It felt like it took ages to find it, but I finally made a breakthrough!

+In the image below, you can see that `r9` contains `0x100000000`, and `r10` holds the encrypted `vip`.
-`r10` has been decrypted along the way, and by combining it with `r9`, the decryption process has been completed.
+As the program executed, `r10` was decrypted along the way.
+By combining it with `r9`, the decryption process was completed, revealing the true `vip`.

 ```
 0xFFFFFFFF0004114D + 0x100000000 = 0x04114D